 If you are looking to be by yourself but listen to exciting stories about the shipwreck or the history of the island, check Self Guided Audio Tours for Families by Clio Muse.
 Navagio Beach tour is a walking tour about the shipwreck and Zakynthos: the dancing island is about the history of the island.
 Here we explain why we love audio tours: Self Guided Audio Tours for Families.

-Have you been to Zakynthos island and what is your favourite place on the island?
+Have you been to Zakynthos island with kids and what is your favourite place on this Greek gem?
 Let me know in the comments!

 Pin it for later!

 If you love Greek islands, you may also like: